 The Report Generation tool uses the Results Table (Output from other tools) to create a PDF Report in the same way as the Full Tier 1 Assessment Tool, but the user is able to specify the Mapfile (.mxd) with the report layout in it.
 The user is also able to specify a field in the results table with names for the sites.

+Heading for this?
+Is this a case example?